-Students use Google Docs to submit poems to their English teacher.
+Students use Google Docs to submit poems to their teacher.

-Each English teacher collects their students’ poems in a folder.
+Each English teacher collects the students’ poems in a folder.
 The folder name should include the teacher’s name and the name of the school.

-At the end of the submission period each teacher will send his or her class folder to: firstname.lastname@example.org
+At the end of the submission period, teachers will send their class folders to: firstname.lastname@example.org